 Co-founder and Chairman

 Yoichi Funabashi is an award-winning Japanese journalist, columnist and author.
-He has written extensively on foreign affairs, the US-Japan Alliance, economics and historical issues in the Asia Pacific.
+He has written extensively on foreign affairs, the US-Japan Alliance, geopolitics, geoeconomics and historical issues in the Asia Pacific.

-His books in English include: The Peninsula Question (Brookings Institution Press, 2007); Reconciliation in the Asia-Pacific, ed.
-(USIP, 2003,); Alliance Tomorrow, ed.
-(Tokyo Foundation, 2001); Alliance Adrift (Council on Foreign Relations Press, 1998, winner of the Shincho Arts and Sciences Award); Asia-Pacific Fusion: Japan’s Role in APEC (Institute for International Economics, 1995, winner of the Mainichi Shimbun Asia Pacific Grand Prix Award); and Managing the Dollar: From the Plaza to the Louvre (1988 winner of the Yoshino Sakuzo Prize).
+His English books include The Crisis of Liberal Internationalism: Japan and the World Order, ed. (co-edited with John Ikenberry, forthcoming); Meltdown (forthcoming); The Peninsula Question (Brookings Institution Press, 2007); Reconciliation in the Asia-Pacific, ed.
+(USIP, 2003); Alliance Tomorrow, ed.
+(Tokyo Foundation, 2001); Alliance Adrift (Council on Foreign Relations Press, 1998, winner of the Shincho Arts and Sciences Award); Asia-Pacific Fusion: Japan’s Role in APEC (Institute for International Economics, 1995, winner of the Mainichi Shimbun Asia Pacific Grand Prix Award); and Managing the Dollar: From the Plaza to the Louvre (Peterson Institute for International Economics, 1988, winner of the Yoshino Sakuzo Prize).

-As Co-founder and Chairman of the Rebuild Japan Initiative Foundation he oversaw the “Independent Investigation Commission on the Fukushima Daiichi Nuclear Accident” (Routledge, 2011) that was ranked in the top 24 policy reports produced by a think-tank in the ‘2012 Global Go-to Think Tank Ranking.’
-Since its establishment in 2012, RJIF has published several influential reports on a broad range of key policy challenges facing Japan and the Asia-Pacific.
-These include: Japan’s Population Implosion: The 50 Million Shock (Shinchosha, 2015); Examining Japan’s Lost Decades (Routledge, 2015); The Decline of Postwar Moderate Conservatism in Japan (Kadokawa Shinsho, 2015); Anatomy of Yoshida Testimony (RJIF, 2015); Quiet Deterrence: Building Japan’s New National Security Strategy, (RJIF 2014); Japan in Peril?
-9 Crisis Scenarios (CLSA, 2014); DPJ Administration: Challenges and Failures (Chuokoron Shinsha, 2013).
+As Co-founder and Chairman of Rebuild Japan Initiative Foundation, he oversaw the “Independent Investigation Commission on the Fukushima Daiichi Nuclear Accident” (Routledge, 2011) that was ranked in the top 24 policy reports produced by a think-tank in the ‘2012 Global Go-to Think Tank Ranking.’
+RJIF was established in 2011, and expanded to become Asia Pacific Initiative in 2017.
+The organization has published several influential reports on a broad range of key policy challenges facing Japan and the Asia-Pacific.
+These include: Japan’s Population Implosion: The 50 Million Shock (Palgrave Macmillan, 2018); The Democratic Party of Japan in Power: Challenges and Failures (co-edited with Koichi Nakano, Routledge, 2017); Examining Japan’s Lost Decades (co-edited with Barak Kushner, Routledge, 2015); The Decline of Postwar Moderate Conservatism in Japan (co-edited with Koichi Nakano, Kadokawa Shinsho, 2015); Anatomy of Yoshida Testimony (RJIF, 2015); Quiet Deterrence: Building Japan’s New National Security Strategy (RJIF, 2014); Japan in Peril?
+9 Crisis Scenarios (CLSA, 2014).

 He received his B.A. from the University of Tokyo in 1968 and his Ph.D. from Keio University in 1992.
 He was a Nieman Fellow at Harvard University (1975-76), a visiting Fellow at the Institute for International Economics (1987), a Donald Keene Fellow at Columbia University (2003), a visiting professor at the University of Tokyo Public Policy Institute (2005-2006) and a distinguished guest professor at Keio University (2011-2014).